-UK coalition to last despite rifts, infighting: deputy PM
+UK coalition to last despite rifts, infighting: Deputy PM

-LONDON (Reuters) - Britain’s deputy prime minister on Wednesday took the unusual step of holding a news conference to say the country’s two-party coalition would hold together until 2015 as he tried to stabilize a government beset by infighting and rifts.
+LONDON (Reuters) - Britain’s deputy prime minister will take the unusual step of holding a news conference on Wednesday to say the country’s two-party coalition will hold together until 2015 as he tries to stabilize a government beset by infighting and rifts.

-In a move that risks being cast as a sign of weakness by political opponents, Nick Clegg, the leader of the Liberal Democrats, the junior partner in the coalition, sought to reassure voters that his alliance with Prime Minister David Cameron would endure until the next national election.
+In a demarche that risks being cast as a sign of weakness by political opponents, Nick Clegg, the leader of the Liberal Democrats, the junior partner in the coalition, will try to reassure voters that his alliance with Prime Minister David Cameron will endure until the next national election.

-“I am absolutely committed to this coalition lasting until 2015 - as is the prime minister,” Clegg told reporters, saying he could not envisage “any circumstances” under which his party would leave the government before then.
+“I am absolutely committed to this Coalition lasting until 2015 - as is the Prime Minister,” Clegg will tell reporters in a speech, excerpts of which were released to the media beforehand.

 “To those voices who say that it will be in either, or both, parties’ interests to prematurely pull the plug: I couldn’t disagree more.”